aburch/simutrans/simutrans/readme.txt

 simutrans -freeplay

 4.)
-Getting help (well it just says read this readme file)
+Getting help

 simutrans -h
 simutrans -?
 simutrans -help
 simutrans --help

-All print a quick help message, which basically says "Read the readme file"
+All print a quick help message, which contains all supported command line options.

 5.) starting a server (without port number, it will be on port 13353